 Roofers usually use tar to seal the flashing together and to fill in the cracks, but over time, it can corrode, causing cracks or gaps in the flashing.
 Oftentimes, strong winds and rains cause the flashing to crack.

 Shingles are the outer layer of a roof structure, used as a cover for the underlay which stands as a barrier to water intrusion.
 If your roof has a missing shingle, simply taking a look at your roof will indicate it.
 This is also the best tip for preventing further damage.
 A damaged or missing shingle exposes your roof to external elements.
 It also causes air to find its way into the ventilation part of your roof.

-You might have noticed after a night of heavy storm a few shingles or their pieces scattered across your yard.
-Bad weather conditions, especially thunderstorms and hurricanes, can cause these materials to come loose and fall off your roof.
+You might have noticed after a night of heavy storms, a few shingles or their pieces scattered across your yard.
+Bad weather conditions, especially thunderstorms and hurricanes can cause these materials to come loose and fall off your roof.

-Improper venting can be another common cause of roof leaks.
-And this could be in two different ways; due to excess condensation in your attic or due to the leaks in the vents themselves.
+Improper venting can be another common cause of roof leaks, and this could be in two different ways:

 Shallow roof slopes allow wind to lift shingles, which can cause roof leaks during rains.
 Generally, the measurement of a roof slope is taken as a ratio of its vertical rise, in inches, to a horizontal distance of 12 inches.

 As a standard rule, the roof slope has to be at least 2:12 in order to get asphalt shingles.
-So if the slope measurement falls between the ratios of 2:12 and 4:12, a double layer of underlay material should be used.
+So, if the slope measurement falls between the ratios of 2:12 and 4:12, a double layer of underlay material should be used.
 Aside from the measurement, you must also ensure that your roofing materials are of high quality and are appropriately installed by a professional roofing contractor.

 5. Ice Dam Buildup